-Once again, the City of and sewage rates in the cent s providers to evaluate rates residents p City of the City has the third lowest water and bill of \$15.38, and sewage bill of \$10.36.
+Once again, the City of and sewage rates in recent s providers to evalue rates residents p City of Is proud to say, based of household, the City has the third lowest water are bill of \$15.38, and sewage bill of \$10.36.
 As a result, combined residential water and sewage rates, of the 63 polled.